COVID-19 Update Re: Lifting of 5-Day Lockdown and Stage 4 Restrictions – We are OPEN and COVID Safe

 - All team members are required to wear a mask while at the clinic.

 We appreciate your full cooperation in this matter and thank you for continuing to help us maintain a safe and healthy environment.

-For information on the current restrictions for metropolitan Melbourne, please see link: https://www.dhhs.vic.gov.au/coronavirus or call the Coronavirus Hotline on 1800 675 398, open 24 hours, 7 days.
+For information on the current restrictions in Victoria, please see link: https://www.dhhs.vic.gov.au/coronavirus or call the Coronavirus Hotline on 1800 675 398, open 24 hours, 7 days.